Quantum Commuting Circuits and Complexity of Ising Partition Functions: Preliminary

-In order to simulate universal quantum computation (i.e., {\sf BQP}), it is sufficient to consider post-{\sf IQP} or post-{\sf MBIQP} associated with planar bipartite graphs $G(V_A\cup U_B, E)$ with $|S_j|\leq 2$ and $\theta _j = \pi /8$ for all $j$~\cite{IQP}.
+In order to simulate post-{\sf BQP}, it is sufficient to consider post-{\sf IQP} or post-{\sf MBIQP} associated with planar bipartite graphs $G=(V_A\cup U_B, E)$ with $|S_j|\leq 2$ and $\theta _j = \pi /8$ for all $j$~\cite{IQP}.
 (As shown in Sec.~\ref{sec5}, we can obtain the same result not only for $\theta _j =\pi/8$ but also for almost all angles $\theta _j$.)
-Such a universal class of {\sf IQP} that can simulate an arbitrary quantum circuit with postselection is referred to as ${\sf IQP}_{\sf UP}$ ({\sf UP} stands for universal with postselection).
-In this case, quantum algorithms are determined according to structures of the graphs.
-We can also fix the structure of the graph and choose the angle $\theta _j$ from $\{ \pi /4, \pi /8, 0\}$.
+In this case, each instance is encoded into a structure of a graph.
+In another encoding, we can fix the structure of the graph but choose each angle $\theta _j$ from $\{ \pi /4, \pi /8, 0\}$.
 Specifically, $\theta _j=0$ corresponds to a deletion of vertex $u_j$ from the graph (see Remark~\ref{Zmeasurement}). $\theta _j = \pi /4$ and $\pi /8$ correspond to Clifford and non-Clifford gates, respectively.
-Examples of graphs and weights of {\sf MBIQP} that are universal under postselection are presented in Fig.~\ref{fig0-1} (a) and (b).
+Examples of graphs and weights of {\sf MBIQP} that are universal-under-postselection are presented in Fig.~\ref{fig0-1} (a) and (b).

-Bremner, Jozsa, and Shepherd showed that if {\sf IQP} can be simulated efficiently by using a classical randomized algorithm within multiplicative approximation error, we can solve all problems in {\sf PP} by post-{\sf BPP}.
-Here the multiplicative error means that the approximated distribution, say $P^{ap}_{IQP}$, lies within
+In Ref.~\cite{IQP}, Bremner, Jozsa, and Shepherd showed that if {\sf IQP} is weakly simulatable by using a classical randomized algorithm with a multiplicative approximation error $1<c<1/\sqrt{2}$: